kstrafe/Cxy/readme.md

 ## Unnamed Language ##
 The repository for The Unnamed Language compiler.
 This repository contains the following folders:
-* code - where the code related to the compiler is stored
+* code - where the code related to the compiler is stored.
+Tests are also stored here and must start with "test" in their filename.
 * documentation - the documentation of the language and the compiler
 * libraries - here we store external and internal libraries.
 These are pieces of code that can be run.
 They are considered independencies.
 * tests - contains input and expected output files with a test_runner script.
 The script checks if the output is equal to the excepted output.